salehafzoon/React-Starter-Kit/README.md

 - axios
 - ant design library
 - react-router
-- persian fonts located in res/assets/fonts
+- persian fonts located at res/assets/fonts
+- pre-designed style located at res/CssStyles.css

 it also contains pre-designed login and signup pages and a header for website.